 Derby deals in high emotion.
 For example, big cats generally kill humans when they’re the only obtainable prey.
 Usually the animal is hurt, or very old.
 Dix sympathizes with the tigress, doesn’t consider her to be in any way at fault, but people keep getting eaten, so he has no choice about killing her—not merely as matter of his cover, but as a matter of saving lives.
 His conflict over this is wrenching, symbolic of terrible choices forced on us all.
 To add an extra ingredient, he isn’t an experienced hunter.
 He can shoot—but he isn’t expert.
 His pursuit of the tigress is ridiculously dangerous.

 This is a great book.
-However, the usual warnings apply to colonial fiction.
+However, the usual warnings apply to colonialist fiction.
 In addition, within the communist plotlines Dix’s quarries are all fools, monsters, or victims of coercion.
 Capitalism wasn’t then—and isn’t now—turning the world into a fruit laden banquet table overflowing with goodness for all, and Derby was surely smart enough to understand that.
-But despite the billions killed to establish and maintain his preferred global order, he never touches the reasons why alternative political philosophies take hold.
+But despite the millions upon millions killed to establish and maintain his preferred global order, he never touches the reasons why alternative political philosophies take hold.
 In his mind, resistance comes from the deluded, from dolts who—for inexplicable reasons—believe colonials have no right to steal foreign lands.
 That may annoy the more politically astute readers.

 But while more character depth on that front would have made Womanhunt perfect, and its total and rather smug one-sidedness means it has to be partly classified as propaganda, Derby can really construct and deliver an adventure.
 How do you wrap up a communist spy caper, Malayan big game hunt, and heart-hurting love story all at once?
 Those spinning plates never wobble.
 The hunt’s spectacular end flows immediately into the climax of the spy tale, and within that chaotic resolution the love story concludes with fireworks.
 We’ll be revisiting Derby soon.